Inflow-Music-Co/flow-social-token/README.md

 ### Controller Contract

-The Controller contract contains functions that are mostly acceseible only by the admin.
+The Controller contract contains functions that are mostly accessible only by the admin.
 These functions allow the admin to mint new Social Tokens, keep track of data related to all the Social Tokens and individual Social Tokens, give capabailities to users and set the FeeStructure, which determines the fee split percentages when a user mints new Socal Tokens.

 ## Directory Structure

-The directoties here are organised into, contracts, scripts, transactions, unit tests and taskss.
+The directoties here are organised into, contracts, scripts, transactions, unit tests and tasks.

 - `contracts/` Contracts contain the source code for the Inflow Social Token contracts that are deployed to Flow.